joshcanhelp/josh-to-11/input/symlinked/posts/2011-06-21-i-dont-live-the-life-i-want-yet.md

 ---
-title: "I Don't Live the Life I Want (yet)"
+title: I Don't Live the Life I Want (yet)
-excerpt: ""
+excerpt: I wonder if there is an English word that describes a state of being where you want so much for your life to change but you take nothing that you have for granted.
-modified: 2016-10-20 16:44:01
+modified: 2016-10-20T16:44:01.000Z
-tags: ["About JoshCanHelp", "Personal Development"]
-featured_img:
 wpid: 2218
+tags:
+  - About JoshCanHelp
+  - Personal Development
+featured_img: null
 ---